-CHARLES SPENCER represents District #1 from represents District #2 from represents District #3 and re-Velma.
-Mr. Files was appoint- Marlow.
-Mr. Layn was ap- sides in Elgin.
-Mr. Spencer, a ed to the board in 2010.
-He pointed to the board in 2010. farmer-rancher, was appointand his wife, Starlet, have two He is a retired educator.
-He ed to the board in 2000.
+CHARLES SPENCER represents District #1 from represents District #2 from represents District #3 and resides in Elgin.
+Mr. Spencer, a farmer-rancher, was appointed to the board in 2000.
 He children.
 Mr. Files is partner and his wife, Sharon, have and his wife, Janis, have two sons and two daughters.